 Help is Available

-If you or your loved one is struggling with a drug or alcohol problem it’s understandable to feel overwhelmed.
+If you, or your loved one, are struggling with a drug or alcohol problem it’s understandable to feel overwhelmed.
 However, with the right care, they can beat addiction and get their lives back on track.

-Call the Robert Alexander Center for recovery on (502) 513-6242 today to learn more about our Drug Treatment Family Therapy in Kentucky.
+Call the Robert Alexander Center for recovery at (502) 443-9950 today to learn more about our Drug Treatment Family Therapy in Kentucky.